 |Company B||Past calendar year||Next 12 months|

-You may cancel your GST registration if you are certain that the taxable turnover for the next 12 months will be $1 million or less due to specific circumstances such as termination of a high value sale contract from a major customer or large-scale downsizing of business.
+You may cancel your GST registration if you are certain that the taxable turnover for the next 12 months will be $1 million or less due to specific circumstances such as termination of a high value sale contract from a major customer or large-scale downsizing of business and you are no longer liable under Reverse Charge.
 You will have to substantiate your projection of the taxable turnover for the next 12 months with supporting documentation.

 However, if you were previously registered on a voluntary basis, you are required to remain registered for at least 2 years before you can cancel your registration.

 The person authorised to access myTax Portal to submit GST returns can log in to mytax.iras.gov.sg to apply for the cancellation of GST registration online.